 - The supply chain covers 10% of total demand of the cities

-- Cost of transportation from suppliers to distribution centers is twice less than cost of transportation from distribution centers to customers
+- Transportation cost from the suppliers to the distribution centers is twice less than the cost of transportation from the distribution centers to the customers

 We do not deal with absolute value of the transportation cost, but the ratio of transportation cost applied to two echelons is important because it affects the optimal locations of the distribution centers.

 Find the best places for 4 distribution centers in cities with minimum population of 15,000 people considering movement on roads as well as known locations of suppliers and customers.

 Let us run the GFA with roads experiment.